arc90/objective-c-style-guide/README.md

 ### Underscores

-When using properties, instance variables should always be accessed and mutated using `self.`.
-This means that all properties will be visually distinct, as they will all be prefaced with `self.`.
-Local variables should not contain underscores.
+When using properties, instance variables should be accessed and mutated using `self,` unless you're working with public read-only properties that you are updating within a private context.
+Local variables can contain underscores only if they are being used as temporary variables.

 ## Comments